statgen/imputationserver/docs/faq.md

 ## How many jobs can I submit at once?
 There is a limit of three concurrent jobs per person.
 The TOPMed imputation server is a free resource, and these limits allow us to provide service to a wide audience.
 Please do not attempt to bypass these limits by creating multiple accounts.
 We monitor usage, and reserve the right to terminate jobs or accounts that are in violation of the policy.

+## Unzip all files with a single command****
+You can unzip all result files at once using the command below: ls *.zip | xargs -P <nprocs> -n 1 unzip -P '<password>' -P <nprocs> specifies how many files to unzip in parallel (based on the number of CPU cores available).
+-n 1 ensures that each unzip command processes one file at a time.
+Replace <password> with the password provided for your result files.
+(Thanks to Charles-Alexandre for the suggestion)

 ## Unzip command is not working
 Please check the following points: (1) When selecting AES256 encryption, please use [7z](https://www.7-zip.org/download.html) to unzip your files (Debian: `sudo apt-get install p7zip-full`).
 For the default encryption option, all common `.zip` decompression programs should work.
 (2) If your password includes special characters (e.g. \\), please put single or double quotes around the password when extracting it from the command line (e.g. `7z x -p"PASSWORD" chr_22.zip`).